 Unfortunately, my time at Samo Pivo Subotica was short.

 Generally, in 2021, Serbia had completely relaxed its COVID restrictions.
 Still, I carried my COVID vaccination car with me.
-Yet, we had ridden buses, entered restaurants and been at a big festival without anyone asking us for vaccination proof.
+Yet, we had ridden buses, entered restaurants and been at a busy festival without anyone asking us for vaccination proof.
 Samo Pivo was the only exception.
 They asked for my ID.
 I showed it to them, and they noted that my last vaccination was more than 3 months earlier.
 It had expired three days ago.

 Paul and Niko rolled their eyes.

 I asked the staff if I could quickly go inside and take pictures of the place.
 I wouldn’t order anything.
 They agreed.
 While I walked around taking pictures, a group of friendly locals called me out in English and invited me to their table for a beer.
 They asked me what my favorite beer was.
 I told them, and they ordered it.
 Samo Pivo’s staff was not amused.
-So I chugged the beer, thanked them, then ran out.
+So I chugged the beer, thanked the guys, then ran out.

 Paul knows another pub with lots of craft beer, Beer & Caffe.
 When we enter, the first thing I notice is the bartenders speaking Hungarian.
 I didn’t expect much from the beer selection, but it was quite good.
 And, surprisingly, there is local beer from Subotica, Pivara Patuljak.
 The IPA is one of the best ones I’ve had in Vojvodina.
 Or maybe I’m happy to take a break from a day of rakija.